thecoachakpan/ikor-apiconf-2026/README.md

 1. Open any text editor (Notepad, VS Code, a browser search bar).
 2. Focus your cursor inside the text area.
 3.  **Press and hold `Ctrl + Alt`** on your keyboard.
 The circular waveform overlay will appear on your screen.
-4. Dictate a sentence (e.g., *"Sayikor is running on my local machine and dictating perfectly."*).
+4. Dictate a sentence (e.g., *"I am running a voice payment app on my local machine and dictating perfectly."*).
 5.  **Release the keys.** The app transcribes the audio and instantly pastes the text at your cursor.

 ---